mooreds/docs-1/docs/get-started/sql-quickstart.md

 ## Parameters

 One of the challenges of working with APIs is that we often need to combine data across multiple APIs in order to make use of them.
-In this case, we need to do a separate API call to retrieve any messages for our slack channels.
+In this case, we need to do a separate API call to retrieve any messages for our Slack channels.

 Let's create an operation that takes a channel id and returns the details for that channel.